In this article, we'll cover:

 For instance, imagine you’re running a company that fixes internet connections.
 If your client calls you with an emergency, you could send an engineer to their postcode.
 Unfortunately, if you don’t have a lot of clarity in your calls, there’s a risk that the engineer could end up in the wrong place.
 One wrong letter in a postcode sends your team member to the other side of the country.
 That means wasted travel expenses and a frustrated customer.

 Another example of the costs that often emerge with poor clarity is in supporting customers.
 Perhaps you need your client to enter a code into their software so that they can access a new feature, like an upgrade to their calling plan.
 If they don’t understand what letters you’re saying, they could end up entering the wrong code.
-This leads to unhappy and stressed customers who feel as though they’re not getting the support they need.
+This leads to unhappy and stressed customers who feel they’re not getting the support they need.
 Other issues might include:

 - An inability to communicate with customers using different accents or dialects.
 Your customer may end up getting angry that you can’t understand them.
 This will lead to them feeling marginalised and unsupported.

 - Bad reviews from customers who can’t get the right support.
 If clients have to repeat themselves endless times to your agents, they won’t be happy.
-In today’s always-connected world, it’s easy for a customer to leave a negative review that scares off future customers.
+In today’s always-connected world, it’s easy for a customer to leave a negative review that scares future customers.

-Using a phonetic alphabet means that you can double-check details that you give to your customers or vice versa.
+Using a phonetic alphabet means that you can double-check the details you give to your customers or vice versa.
 This reduces the risk of mistakes that could cost you and your client money.
 It also means that you can improve your brand reputation.
 With the phonetic alphabet, you should contact your customers that you’re committed to delivering the best service.

 Your contact centre needs the phonetic alphabet.

 In today’s digitally transforming world, there are plenty of ways to improve contact centre performance.
-Access to a cloud contact centre, so that you can maintain business continuity in any environment is a must-have.
+Access to a cloud contact centre so that you can maintain business continuity in any environment is a must-have.
 Recording and reporting features ensure that you can learn from your successes and mistakes in the years to come.
 You might even decide to invest in artificial intelligence so you can provide smarter service in the future.

 How to use the phonetic alphabet